Computational Relations for Trace Semantics¶

 Consequences of the Interface¶

-From a Computational STS Err
+From a Computational STS Err, we get:

 module _ {STS : C → S → Sig → S → Type} (comp : Computational STS Err) where open Computational comp ExtendedRelSTS = ExtendedRel STS ExtendedRel-compute : ExtendedRelSTS c s sig (compute c s sig) ExtendedRel-compute {c} {s} {sig} with compute c s sig in eq ... | success s' = Equivalence.to ≡-success⇔STS eq ... | failure _ = λ s' h → case trans (sym $ Equivalence.from ≡-success⇔STS h) eq of λ () open ≡-Reasoning ExtendedRel-rightUnique : ExtendedRelSTS c s sig s' → ExtendedRelSTS c s sig s'' → _≈ᶜʳ_ {Err = Err} s' s'' ExtendedRel-rightUnique {s' = success x} {success x'} h h' with trans (sym $ Equivalence.from ≡-success⇔STS h) (Equivalence.from ≡-success⇔STS h') ... | refl = refl ExtendedRel-rightUnique {s' = success x} {failure _} h h' = ⊥-elim $ h' x h ExtendedRel-rightUnique {s' = failure _} {success x'} h h' = ⊥-elim $ h x' h' ExtendedRel-rightUnique {s' = failure a} {failure b} h h' = refl computational⇒rightUnique : STS c s sig s' → STS c s sig s'' → s' ≡ s'' computational⇒rightUnique h h' with ExtendedRel-rightUnique h h' ... | refl = refl Computational⇒Dec : ⦃ _ : DecEq S ⦄ → Dec (STS c s sig s') Computational⇒Dec {c} {s} {sig} {s'} with compute c s sig | ExtendedRel-compute {c} {s} {sig} ... | failure _ | ExSTS = no (ExSTS s') ... | success x | ExSTS with x ≟ s' ... | no ¬p = no λ h → ¬p $ sym $ computational⇒rightUnique h ExSTS ... | yes refl = yes ExSTS